lucarin91/SR-seminar/slides.md

 ## Trust
-We can't consider a microservice trustworthy.
+We can't assume that a microservice trustworthy.

-Encrypt and certificate the communication is not enough, because a compromised service can't act against us.
+Encrypt and certificate the communication is not enough, so that a compromised service can't act against us.

 ### Confused deputy problem
-When a malicious party can trick a deputy service into making calls to a downstream service on his behalf that he shouldn’t be able to.
+When a malicious party can trick a deputy service into making calls to a downstream service on his behalf that he shouldn't be able to.

 ### a Netflix vulnerability
-A subdomain of Netflix was compromise
+A subdomain of Netflix was compromised so taht an adversary:
-- an adversary can serve any content in the context of netflix.com.
+- can serve any content in the context of netflix.com.
-- it possible tamper with authenticated Netflix subscribers and their data.
+- was able to tamper with authenticated Netflix subscribers and their data.

 note:
-since Netflix allowed all users’ cookies to be accessed from any subdomain, an adversary controlling a subdomain was able to tamper with authenticated Netflix subscribers and their data.
+since Netflix allowed all users cookies to be accessed from any subdomain, an adversary controlling a subdomain was able to tamper with authenticated Netflix subscribers and their data.

 ## Security-as-a-Service
-In the paper "Security-as-a-Service for Microservices-Based Cloud Applications" is proposed a solution to monitor and analyses microservice requests to ensure same communication policy.
+In the paper "Security-as-a-Service for Microservices-Based Cloud Applications" is proposed a solution to monitor and analyse microservice requests to ensure some communication policy.

-## The DVD retail examples
+## The DVD retail example
 ![dvd_rental](img/DVD_rental.png)

 ![dvd_rental-microservices](img/DVD_rental-microservices.png)